Large-scale Environmental Data Science with ExaGeoStatR: Simulation Studies

 \subsection{Example 4: Extreme Computing on Distributed Memory Systems}

-In this subsection, we give an example of using \pkg{ExaGeoStatR} on distributed memory systems (i.e., Shaheen II Cray XC40).
-As for shared memory and GPU systems, the \pkg{ExaGeoStatR} package abstracts the underlying hardware to a set of parameters.
-With distributed systems, the user needs to define four main parameters: \code{pgrid} and \code{qgrid} which represent a set of nodes arranged in a \code{pgrid} $\times$ \code{qgrid} rectangular array of nodes (i.e, two-dimensional block-cyclic distribution), \code{ncores} which represents the number of physical cores in each node, and \code{ts} which represents the optimized tile size.
-Another example of the usage of \pkg{ExaGeoStatR} on a distributed memory system with 31 CPU cores, $4 \times 4$ rectangular array of nodes, \code{ts=960} and, \code{n=250,000} is shown below: \begin{CodeChunk} \begin{CodeInput} >R exageostat_init(hardware = list (ncores = 31, ts=960, + pgrid=4, qgrid=4)) >R n = 250000 >R data = simulate_data_exact(sigma_sq = 1, + beta = 0.1, nu = 0.5, dmetric = 1, n, seed = 0) >R result_cpu = exact_mle(data, dmetric, max_iters = 20) >R time_cpu = result_cpu$time_per_iter >R exageostat_finalize() \end{CodeInput} \end{CodeChunk}
+This subsection gives an example of using \exageostatr on distributed memory systems (i.e., supercomputer Shaheen II Cray XC40).
+As for shared memory and GPU systems, the \exageostatr package abstracts the underlying hardware to a set of parameters.
+With distributed systems, the user needs to define four main parameters: {\em pgrid} and {\em qgrid} which represent a set of nodes arranged in a {\em pgrid} $\times$ {\em qgrid} rectangular array of nodes (i.e, two-dimensional block-cyclic distribution), {\em ncores} which represents the number of physical cores in each node, and {\em ts} which represents the optimized tile size.
+Another example of the usage of \exageostatr on a distributed memory system with 31 CPU cores, $4 \times 4$ rectangular array of nodes, {\em ts=960} and, {\em n=250,000} is shown below: